 Our company’s proprietary method lowers our mortality to only 0%, and once open we can proceed to perform the delicate operation.

 But first, we need a "donor" oyster to obtain mantle tissue cells (the mantle is a thin, skin-like organ, responsible for the secretion of nacre or "mother-of-pearl shell").
 We will cut away a strip of mantle tissue and then cut it up into small squares.
 These little pieces of mantle tissue will then be known as grafts.

-Next, we must put the recipient oyster on a special stand, and an incision is made in the soft body of the oyster.
-Through this incision we will insert a long and slender steel probe, and we will make a tunnel inside the animal's body mass, but always avoiding delicate organs: the heart, liver and pancreas, kidney, stomach and intestines).
+Next, we must place the recipient oyster on a special stand, and an incision is made in the soft body of the oyster.
+Through this incision, we will insert a long and slender steel probe, and we will make a tunnel inside the animal's body mass, but always avoiding delicate organs: the heart, liver and pancreas, stomach and intestines).

-At the end of this tunnel we will find an organ usually referred as "the pearl sac" (keep in mind that the real "pearl sac" is really a tunic of epithelial mantle cells), made up of both gonad and connective tissues.
-This is the most appropriate place -within the animal- to grow the cultured pearl, because it is both big enough to allocate the nucleus (and future cultured pearl) and it also receives many nutrients from the body.
+At the end of this tunnel, we will find an organ usually referred as "the pearl sac" (keep in mind that the real "pearl sac" is actually a "tunic" made out of epithelial -or nacre secreting- mantle cells), made up of both gonad and connective tissues.
+This is the most appropriate place -within the animal- to grow the cultured pearl, this is due to the fact that it is both big enough to allocate the nucleus (and future cultured pearl) and it also receives many nutrients from the body.